Tuesday, February 14, 2006

 Rough transition to film for TV veteran Berman

-By Anne Thompson In Hollywood, a rumor is like a hurricane: It starts from a small nugget of truth and can build into a disruptive force.
+In Hollywood, a rumor is like a hurricane: It starts from a small nugget of truth and can build into a disruptive force.
 Even when the person at the eye of the storm knows it's all bollocks, it's no fun.

 Ever since Paramount Pictures president Gail Berman, the former Fox Broadcasting entertainment president, arrived on the Melrose Avenue studio lot, gossips have been predicting an end to her tenure even though it has barely begun.